innovatrics/dot-js-kit/README.md

-# Face and Document Capture Web Components
+# Face, Document and Palm Capture Web Components

-This repository is a collection of web components for face and/or ID document photo capture with usage instructions for easy implementation into your application.
+This repository is a collection of web components for face, ID document or palm photo capture with usage instructions for easy implementation into your application.

 The repository contains the following Innovatrics DOT web components:

 - Face Auto Capture Component
 - Document Auto Capture Component
+- Palm Auto Capture Component
 - MagnifEye Liveness Component
 - Smile Liveness Component
 - Auto Capture UI Component